What we seek in Dayton renters

 Our recommendation

 After the background check is finished we make a recommendation to the landlord based upon our experience as rental managers in Dayton and the information that we have verified.
-Ultimately the property owner decides if the risk is worth taking, but they make that decision based upon facts and our expert advice.
+Ultimately the real estate investor decides if the risk is worth taking, but they make that decision based upon facts and our expert advice.

-Our Guide to Real Estate is a helpful resource for anyone who wants to investigate real estate facts about Dayton and neighboring communities.
-The Guide to Real Estate provides data regarding what has sold and what is currently listed, and some surprising facts that you might not be aware of.
-Not to mention, our Guide features many of the benefits of life in Dayton.
-Certainly, all of this is useful for purchasers and sellers, but landlords and renters might also find the facts to be somewhat sobering.
+Our Guide to Real Estate is a helpful resource for everyone who hopes to investigate real estate facts about Dayton and neighboring communities.
+The Guide to Real Estate has information regarding what has sold and what is for sale, and some interesting facts that you might not be aware of.
+Not to mention, our Guide features some aspects of life in Dayton.
+Of course, most of this is interesting for purchasers and sellers, but property owners and tenants will also find this data to be somewhat useful.

 Our Broker Will Nesbitt